wcarc-on/wcarc-site/minutes/minutes201609.md

 Randy mentioned that there was a good 2m east west opening during the previous weekend.

-Andy showed a 9$US microcontroller board.
+Andy showed a $9 U.S. microcontroller board.

 ### Adjournment